| INFORMATION for the CSASongwriting Retreat(FAQ, REVIEWS, and Registration info below)

 affects an audience, and how you can make informed choices about how you

+want your songs to be received.
 In the area of song pitching and promotion, we'll look at the powerful

 concepts of Ullage and the Four Faders, and how these can become part of

+your songcrafting process.
 We will look at Level-3 critiquing and Song Mapping, and how you can

+learn to more objectively analyze your own songs.
 We'll do individual mentoring, vocal and creativity coaching, and address any topic that

 you want to have covered, in the time we have.
+3. Will there be time for

 request.